chocolatey/choco-wiki/CentralManagement/CentralManagementSetupClient.md

 ```

 Once you've removed this, you'll need to restart the Agent Service to get it regenerated.

+### What is the CCM compatibility matrix?
+Central Management has specific compatibility requirements with quite a few moving parts.
+It is important to understand that there are some Chocolatey Agent versions that may not be able to communicate with some versions of CCM and vice versa.
+Please see the [[CCM Component Compatibility Matrix|CentralManagement#ccm-component-compatibility-matrix]] for details.

 ___
 ## Common Errors And Resolutions